 A potential client may search for “hire a criminal lawyer in Miami” or “free lawyer consultation divorce Rhode Island.”
 They are looking for your client’s legal services; don’t let them find the competition instead.

 A helpful exercise would be determining the types of questions and inquiries a potential client may use for each of these keyword types.
 Based on this, create an SEO plan that reaches clients at the initial information-seeking phase and increases the possibility of converting leads to the transactional stage.
+Then, add these keywords to your agency's rank tracker tools.

 For example, spend some time with the lawyers within the firm.
 Ask them what basic questions clients usually ask during their initial intake meeting, and craft a content strategy around those questions.